xmos/lib_device_control/doc/rst/lib_device_control.rst

 The control library supports USB (device is USB device), I2C (device is I2C slave), SPI (device is SPI slave) and XSCOPE (device is target connected via XTAG debug adapter) as physical layers.
-The maximum data packet size for each of the transport types is as follows:
+The maximum data packet size for each of the transport types is as shown in :numref:`transport_data_length`.

 .. list-table:: Maximum Data Length for Device Control Library Transports
  :header-rows: 1
+ :name: transport_data_length

  * - Transport
    - Data length